What type of experience should I specify in a Kitchen Porter job description?

 When writing a job description for a Kitchen Porter, it's important to clearly state the type of experience you're looking for.
 Consider if the role requires specific skills like handling fast-paced environments or if it's more about general cleaning and maintenance tasks.
 For most kitchens, highlighting experience in similar environments can help attract candidates who are prepared for the job's demands.

-Not all kitchen porter positions require previous kitchen experience.
-Many roles are suitable for individuals with general work experience who are eager to learn and adapt.
-It's important to specify if you're open to training new hires without specific kitchen experience.
+Not all Kitchen Porter positions need previous kitchen experience.
+Many jobs suit people with general work experience who want to learn and adapt.
+It's important to say if you're happy to train new staff without specific kitchen experience.

-Common misunderstanding: Experience requirements should be very detailed and strict.
+Common misunderstanding: Experience requirements should be very strict

-While it's important to be clear about the experience needed, being too restrictive can deter potentially good candidates who might lack one or two of the specified experiences but are otherwise perfect for the role.
+Whilst it's important to be clear about needed experience, being too restrictive can put off potentially good candidates who might lack one or two specified experiences but are otherwise perfect for the job.
 Consider listing essential skills and being flexible with others.

 How do I decide between requiring entry-level versus experienced candidates?